paulowe/gcp/4. reliable infra - design and process/defining-services.md

 2. User personas

+3. User stories - It is a short description of a feature written from the user’s point of view.

-3. User stories - Follow the INVEST criteria
+User stories Follow the INVEST criteria
 - Independent
 - Negotiable
 - Valuable